aguskov1987/arango-graphit/README.md

 - Electron
 - Angular 2+
 - Ace editor for AQL queries
-- D3 for graph visualizations
+- Cytoscape for graph visualizations
 - Prme NG for some user controls